ducksouplab/mastok/README.md

 A supervisor may send the following messages to the server: `State` (to update it).

+## Joining and fingerprinting

+JS fingerprinting is used to identify unique users (even if it's not 100% reliable).
+It is both helpful for:

+- #1 preventing the same participant to be involved several times (= in several sessions) of the same campaign.
+This applies only if `JoinOnce` is true for this campaign
+- #2 helping a user reconnecting to a live (= currently running) session if, by mistake, they closed their tab and come back using mastok's slug (that will then redirect on oTree).
+This is mastok default's behaviour and can be disabled by setting the env variable: `MASTOK_DISABLE_LIVE_REDIRECT=true`

+As a result for developers/testers (that open many tabs with the same fingerprint):

+- Due to #1 and if `JoinOnce` is true, they will face un `Unavailable` page the second time they use the public slug

+- If `JoinOnce` is false, they can open many tabs if the session is not started, and join oTree "separately" (as a different participant) from each tab.
+But due to #2, if the session is running, the will be redirected to oTree

 ## Credits

 This projects is in particular built upon [Gin](https://gin-gonic.com/), [GORM](https://gorm.io/), [esbuild](https://esbuild.github.io/) and [gorilla](https://github.com/gorilla/websocket) following this chat [example](https://github.com/gorilla/websocket/tree/master/examples/chat).